-A teenager tested positive for COVID-19.
+A teenager tested positive for coronavirus.
 His parents sent him to school anyway.

-Six students tested positive for COVID-19 days before Attleboro High School in Massachusetts reopened its doors for the first day of school this week.
+Six students tested positive for the coronavirus days before Attleboro High School in Massachusetts reopened its doors for the first day of school this week.
 Only five of them stayed home, the city’s mayor told WJAR.

 The parents of the sixth student who tested positive sent him to class anyway, the mayor said.
 Now, 28 students who were in close contact with that young man have to quarantine for two weeks.